snesin/jcade/README.markdown

 # jcade - jQuery Create and Destroy Events

-The jcade plug-in adds the `create` event to jQuery, providing easy automatic binding to **future elements**. jcade also integrates with jQuery UI to allow simpler widget HTML.
+The jcade plug-in adds the `create` event to jQuery, providing easy and automatic binding to **future elements**. jcade also integrates with jQuery UI to allow simpler widget HTML.
 Any widget library can take advantage of jcade.

+At the heart of jcade is the `create` event that it adds to jQuery.
+With it, any document node can listen for new sub-nodes based on a selector.
+For example, to raise an event for any **future** anchor (`<a>`) elements added to the document by any means:

+    $( document ).create( "a", function( event ) {
+       alert( event.target );
+    });

+The `create` event is fired on **future elements** regardless of how they are added; via page source, document.write, innerHTML assignments, jQuery methods, methods from other frameworks, or by any means.

-The `create` event is fired when selected elements are added to the document, This allows widget authors to automatically bind elements to widget classes.
-As mentioned above, jcade automatically integrates with jQuery UI, so if included, site authors can simply add the following HTML to their page:
+jcade provides widget authors an easy way to automatically bind elements to widget classes.
+With jQuery UI and jcade included, site authors can simply add the following HTML to their page:

     <div class="jQuery.ui.slider" />

 The `slider` class will automatically be bound to the element without the site author needing to write any script.

-jcade binds existing elements, and more importantly, all **future elements**, regardless of how they are added (via page source, document.write, innerHTML assignments, jQuery methods, methods from other frameworks, anything).
-The site author no longer has to track what new elements will need binding and script them, it happens automatically.
+The site author does not have to track what new widget elements will need binding, it happens automatically.
 This allows the site author to 'write less, do more' as well.

 jcade can work with any widget framework, not just jQuery UI.
 It adds the `$.uiFactory` method which encapsulates the binding into a simple function call.
 For example, if you have a JavaScript widget class `myNamespace.widgets.colorpicker`, simply include jcade and call the following from your class declaration code: